aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridvalidationcollection/_index.md

 ```

 Add a [GridValidation](../../com.aspose.gridweb/gridvalidation) to the collection.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use GridValidationCollection.Add(row,col) method.
 This property will be removed 12 months later since JANUARY 2015.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [GridValidation](../../com.aspose.gridweb/gridvalidation) - [GridValidation](../../com.aspose.gridweb/gridvalidation) the added GridValidation instance.